ncbi/vadr/documentation/alerts.md

 2.1.1  ENTOY50A.DC1  ENTOY50A  -     -       -  discontn  yes   DISCONTINUOUS_SIMILARITY  1..26:+,27..49:+      49  25..50:+,2..24:+      49  not all hits are in the same order in the sequence and the homology model [seq order: 1,2, mdl order: 2,1]
 ```

-  **Explanation of `discontn` alert**: There are two hits in the coverage determination stage and they
+  **Explanation of `discontn` alert**: For the `ENTOY5A.DC1` sequence,
+  there are two hits in the coverage determination stage and they are
-  are not in the same order in sequence and model coordinates.
+  not in the same order in sequence and model
+  coordinates.
 Specifically, hit 1 is from positions 1 to 26 in the
-  sequence and 25 to 50 in the model and hit 2 is from positions 27 to 49 in the sequence and positions 2
+  sequence and 25 to 50 in the model and hit 2 is from positions 27 to
-  to 24 in the model.
-So hit 1 comes before hit 2 in the sequence, but hit 2 comes before hit 1 in the model.
+  49 in the sequence and positions 2 to 24 in the model.
+So hit 1
+  comes before hit 2 in the sequence, but hit 2 comes before hit 1 in
+  the model.

 The alignment of the sequence is below, and sequence positions 27 to 49 are marked
 marked by `v` characters at the top of the alignment, which match identically